 - Performing Arts Periodicals Database - articles from journals covering all aspects of the art and entertainment industry, including film.

 - Google Scholar – always worth checking for academic books and journals.
-To get the most from it, make sure you’ve added Library Access to your browser.
+To get the most from it, make sure you’ve added Lean Library to your browser.

 These are a great source for reviews and comment on films, film makers and actors.